mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-Upon checking the limits, we can observe that the original slack bus is converted to a demand bus and a new slack bus is selected:
+Checking the limits shows that the original slack bus is converted to a demand bus and a new slack bus is selected:
 ```@repl NewSlackBus
 violate = reactiveLimit!(analysis)
 ```

 Here, the generator connected to the slack bus is violating the minimum reactive power limit, which indicates the need to convert the slack bus.
 It is important to note that the new slack bus can be created only from the generator bus (`type = 2`).
-We will now perform another AC power flow analysis on the modified system using the following:
+Now perform another AC power flow analysis on the modified system using the following:
 ```@example NewSlackBus
 analysis = newtonRaphson(system)
 powerFlow!(analysis)
 ```

-After examining the bus voltages, we will focus on the angles:
+After examining the bus voltages, focus on the angles:
 ```@repl NewSlackBus
 print(system.bus.label, analysis.voltage.angle)
 ```

-We can observe that the angles have been calculated based on the new slack bus.
-JuliaGrid offers the function to adjust these angles to match the original slack bus as follows:
+The angles are calculated based on the new slack bus.
+JuliaGrid provides a function that adjusts these angles to match the original slack bus:
 ```@example NewSlackBus
 adjustAngle!(analysis; slack = "Bus 1")
 ```